-#9: Take care of you — daily (your newborn depends on it)
+9. Take care of yourself daily (your newborn depends on it)

-Life with a newborn is hard – especially when you feel like you’re in the land of the living, you haven’t had much sleep and your body is still recovering from creating a new person (and making food for it!).
+Especially when you feel like you’re in the land of the living, you haven’t had much sleep, and your body is still recovering from creating a new person (and making food for it!).

 For me, taking a shower every day, getting dressed, and putting on makeup made me feel like life was still in order.